BinarCode/laravel-restify/docs-v3/content/auth/authentication.md

 Note: Email and password fields are required.

-Now, you can send a POST request with Curl:
+Now, you can send a POST request with cURL:

 ```shell
 curl -X POST "http://restify-app.test/api/register" \